SamuelBrucksch/wifibroadcast_osd/README.md

 It is possible to change the size of the Text.
 Open render.c, in line 17 there you will find #define FONT_SIZE 40, change that value to whatever you like and rebuild (make clean && make).

 Later all configuration values will be in a seperate file for easier configuration.
 Maybe it will be even possible to modify this during runtime.

+# Starting OSD
+I uploaded my start scripts as a sample how to start wifibroadcast with 1 video and 1 telemetry stream. have a look at those and adapt your own start scripts based on that.

+Telemetry serial on TX is currecntly directly connected to the Raspi serial interface.
+You need to disable the Linux Serial Console for this.
+Start raspi-config and go advanced -> serial and disable.

+The Raspi Serial expects TTL 3.3V Level, so do not use with any telemetry source that uses 5V TTL Level or even RS232.